mz8rr/FoDA/schedule.md

 | M 4/24 | AutoEncoders / Variational AutoEncoders |    |   |
 | W 4/26 | Final Exam Review |   |   |
 | M 5/1  | **Final Exam - In Class** |   |   |

+## Disclaimer

+The instructor reserves the right to make changes to the course schedule, syllabus, and project deadlines.
+Changes will be announced early in advance.